sifive/example-vm-test/README.md

 # example-vm-test

-Virtual Memory Test for U-series cores with MMU
+Virtual Memory Test for U-series cores with MMU.
+This is a work in progress that integrates some aspecs of freedom-metal in order to be later integrated as a software example into freedom-e-sdk.

 This is not a comprehensive virtual memory test.
 This test simply sets up translation on a single CPU (hart) which enters User mode and runs some